cduvallet/microbiomeHD/src/analysis/README.md

 This folder contains the scripts I used to do various analyses.
-The results from these scripts are in `../../data/analysis_results/`
+The results from these scripts end up mostly in `../../data/analysis_results/`